teddyzeenny/website/source/guides/ember-inspector/installation.md

 If you need to use the inspector with the `file://` protocol.

-Visit the URL: `chrome://extensions` and check the below checkbox:
+Visit the URL: `chrome://extensions` and check the "Allow access to file URLs" checkbox:

 <img src="/guides/ember-inspector/images/installation-chrome-file-urls.png" width="400">